-The POSITIVE COVID-19 household member must be in isolation for at least 10 days from the day he/she was tested (if asymptomatic or from the time symptoms started), they feel better AND there is no fever for 24 hours-without fever-reducing medications).
+The POSITIVE COVID-19 household member must be in isolation for at least 10 days from the day he/she was tested (if asymptomatic or from the time symptoms started).
+The person may return to work/ school if he/she feels better AND there is no fever for 24 hours-without fever-reducing medications.